 What is a chiropractic adjustment?

 A chiropractic adjustment (also known as a “spinal adjustment”) is a session of spinal corrections performed by a chiropractor.
-Chiropractic adjustments may include a number of individual chiropractic techniques, such as the toggle drop, lumbar roll, or table adjustments.
+Chiropractic adjustments may include several individual chiropractic techniques, such as the toggle drop, lumbar roll, or table adjustments.

 How often should you get chiropractic adjustments?
 For chronic pain that significantly affects your quality of life, you should get a chiropractic adjustment every week or even multiple times each week.

-For simple maintenance and prevention, you may visit a chiropractor once a month, but this varies greatly depending on your provider.
+You may visit a chiropractor once a month for simple maintenance and prevention, but this varies greatly depending on your provider.

 Upper Cervical Chiropractic

-There is no cookie cutter formula to knowing what someone needs.
-That being said, based on your condition, lifestyle, and state of your spine, I create a custom fit 3-month care plan to get started.
+There is no cookie-cutter formula to knowing what someone needs.
+Based on your condition, lifestyle, and state of your spine, I create a custom fit 3-month care plan to get started.